riccamper/ARDS_H-CPAP_ML/README.md

 ### Methods:
 The Vimercate Hospital EMR provides demographic information, blood tests, and vital parameters of all hospitalizations of patients who are treated with H-CPAP and diagnosed with ARDS.
-This data is used to create a dataset of 720 records and 38 features.
-Different ML models such as Random Forest, XGBoost, SVM, and Logistic Regression with LASSO are iteratively trained in a cross-validation fashion.
-We also apply a classification threshold calibration method and a feature selection algorithm to improve predictions quality and reduce the number of features.
+This data is used to create a dataset of 622 records and 38 features.
+Different ML models such as SVM, Fully-Connected Neural-Network, XGBoost, and Random Forest are iteratively trained in a cross-validation fashion.
+We also apply a feature selection algorithm to improve predictions quality and reduce the number of features.

 ### Results and Conclusions:
-The Random Forest and XGBoost models proved to be the most effective.
-They achieved final accuracies of 93.06% and 92.13% respectively.
-In terms of F1-score, the models scored 89.21% and 87.59% respectively.
-These models are trained with 13 features for Random Forest and 16 features for XGBoost.
-The PaO2/FiO2 Ratio, C-Reactive Protein, and O2 Saturation resulted as the most important features, followed by Heartbeats, Respiratory Rate, eGFR, Creatinine, and D-Dimer, in accordance with the medical scientific literature.
+The SVM and Fully-Connected Neural-Network models proved to be the most effective, achieving final accuracies of 95.19% and 94.65%, respectively.
+In terms of F1-score, the models scored 88.61% and 87.18%.
+Additionally, the SVM and XGBoost models perform well with a reduced number of features (23 and 13, respectively).
+The PaO2/FiO2 Ratio, C-Reactive Protein, and O2 Saturation resulted as the most important features, followed by Heartbeats, WBCs, and D-Dimer, in accordance with the clinical scientific literature.

 <br>